The Pros and Cons of Painting Brick Surfaces

 Brick must be allowed to dry thoroughly for several days, even if it appears dry on the surface.
-If not completely dry, water will be trapped inside the brick.
+If it's not completely dry, water will be trapped inside the brick.
 It will cause bubbling and peeling of the painted surface as efflorescence emerges.

 Painting Interior Brick Surfaces

-Preparing interior brick for painting is also less labor intensive, requiring milder cleaning solutions to remove surface dirt, or soot around fireplaces.
+Preparing interior brick for painting is also less labor-intensive, requiring milder cleaning solutions to remove surface dirt, or soot around fireplaces.
 Cracks and defects in mortar can be filled with paintable silicone caulking or other latex fillers.
 Overall, painting an interior brick surface is less costly than an exterior brick surface.

 Painted brick is as difficult to clean as regular brick.
 If you paint brick in a light color, it will require regular cleaning to keep it looking good.
-White or light-color brick shows dirt more than traditional colors and many people are not prepared for the required upkeep to keep it looking fresh.
+White or light-colored brick shows dirt more than traditional colors and many people are not prepared for the required upkeep to keep it looking fresh.

 BEST ADVICE: When in doubt, consult a professional painter who can help you decide if this is something you want to tackle yourself.
 Painting brick looks easy, but it's actually a pretty complex project.